-Again, few books have brought more heat and debate within the greater church than this one.
-Luther once said "St. James' epistle is really an epistle of straw, compared to these others, for it has nothing of the nature of the gospel about it."
+But again, few books have brought more heat and debate within the greater church than this one.
+Luther once remarked that, "St. James' epistle is really an epistle of straw, compared to these others, for it has nothing of the nature of the gospel about it."
 I am bold enough to say factually that Luther then missed the point of the gospel.
-He apparently...like many today...was so lost in the narrow event of the cross and our gift of salvation that he effectively missed the gospel.
+He apparently, like many today, was so lost in the narrow event of the cross and our gift of salvation that he effectively missed the gospel.

 The fact is, any pastor or church that actually pushes holy living and sacrificial service within the realm of grace is absolutely going to run up against distracters and critics.
-But the fact remains, God was sure to include in his timeless scripture, both the clear teaching of His grace, as well as instruction in practical sanctification, holiness, good works and kingdom service.
-Thus it would be an error, if not down right false teaching for me as a pastor to operate and direct this church in anything short of both aspects of faith.
+But the fact remains that God was sure to include in His timeless Scripture both the clear teaching of His grace as well as instruction in practical sanctification, holiness, good works, and Kingdom service.
+Thus it would be an error, if not downright false teaching, for me as a pastor to operate and direct this church in anything short of both aspects of faith.

-While the Book of James is found toward the end of the New Testament, it is actually very near the beginning.
-In fact, it could be it was one of the first, if not the first book of the New Testament to be penned.
-I bring this up because the natural and popular position is that James was answering and countering Paul's writings, especially those of grace and freedom in the cross...(I.E. Galatians, Romans) But the fact it, James was not answering Paul and his writings as he wrote this letter.
+While the book of James is found toward the end of the New Testament, it is actually very near the beginning of events.
+In fact, it may have been one of the first, ...if not the first book of the New Testament to be penned.
+I bring this up because the natural and popular position is that James was answering and countering Paul's writings, especially those of grace and freedom in terms of Galatians and Romans.
+But the fact is, James was not answering Paul and his writings as he wrote this letter.
 No, he was first, with all of his daunting calls to purity of life and works of "applied Christianity."

-Let's look at where this letter begins.
-It begins with an overt humility.
-We would feel better if the words that follow were coming from a position of pride and arrogance.
-That the writer was cocky and elitist.
-But right off the bat he says "Hi...I'm James...and I'm a servant...(and the real word means rather slave)...a slave of Jesus Christ."
+This letter begins ironically, with overt humility.
+Many of us would actually feel better if James...right out of the gate, came from a position of pride and arrogance.
+It would be easier to hear the writer as cocky and elitist.
+But right off the bat, he says, "Hi, I'm James and I'm a servant [the real word actually means slave], a slave of Jesus Christ."
 Seriously?
 A slave?
-That just doesn't sit well on the frail sensibilities of modern society.
-Men want to come to God "with their boots on"...eye to eye, so to speak.
-'On our knees' is just the stuff of movies, not real life.
-But James is taking the spiritual position...right from verse 1, that he's just a slave...(albeit by choice).
+That just doesn't sit well with the frail sensibilities of modern society.
+Men want to come to God "with their boots on," eye to eye, so to speak.
+On our knees is just the stuff of movies, not real life!

-What is the ramifications of embracing such a label?
-Well...there is the aspect of no pay...or no regular pay anyway.
+What are the ramifications of embracing such a label?
+Well, there is the aspect of no pay, or no regular pay, anyway!
 Also, such is a relationship of absolute obedience, total surrender, and complete loyalty.
-There really was no debating with the master of the house.
-In attempt to gain some street cred, James could have claimed the status of "brother of Jesus" or perhaps "leader of the church of Jerusalem."
-But he chose rather the status of and the label of a slave.
-So immediately the tone of this letter is given, and the lines of separation are presented.
+In an attempt to gain some "street cred," James could have claimed the status of "brother of Jesus," or perhaps, "leader of the church of Jerusalem."
+But he chose rather the status of ...and the label of ...a slave.

-Why is what follows in this letter possible for James and how can it be possible for us?
-It is here in verse one.
-Are you an employee?
-Or are you a slave?
-Are you into this whole Jesus thing for something...for some sort of payback?
-Or are you simply in the game now to bring glory to Jesus, to advance his church and kingdom, to worship God, to serve the master?
-Even if He never gives you another thing in your lifetime after the gift of eternal life?
-Can you say as Job did "Though he slay me, yet will I trust in him..."?
+How is this possible for James, and how can it be possible for us?
+The answer is here in verse one.
+In Christ, are you an employee or are you a slave?
+Are you into this whole Jesus thing for something... for some sort of payback?
+Or are you simply in the game now to bring glory to Jesus, to advance His church and Kingdom, to worship God, and to serve the Master?
+What if He never gives you another thing in your lifetime after the gift of eternal life?
+Can you say as Job did, "Though he slay me, yet will I trust in him?"